EMMA Help Topics

 Pressing the InCommon (or an identity federation affiliated with InCommon), you can use the Sign in with Shibboleth button to sign in to EMMA.

-button at the upper-right corner of the EMMA screen take you to a page of sign-in options.
+button in the upper-right corner of the EMMA screen take you to a page of sign-in options.
 If your institution is a member ofWhen you click on this button, EMMA redirects you to the InCommon page (above) which prompts you for your institution in order to redirect you to your institutional authentication provider.

 After you complete your institutional sign-on, your institutional authentication provider redirects your browser back to the original EMMA page.